 |C||The prepaid insurance premium is shown as a “Current Asset” on the balance sheet|

 Related Topic – What is Unexpired Cost?

 Additional points related to the treatment of prepaid expenses in final accounts;

-1. If prepaid expense is shown inside the trial balance it implies that the related adjustment entry has already been posted i.e. In this case, prepaid expenses are shown only on the balance sheet.
+1. If the prepaid expense is shown inside the adjusted trial balance it indicates that the related adjustment entry has already been posted i.e. In this case, prepaid expenses are shown only on the balance sheet.

 2. In the next accounting year prepaid expense account is transferred to the expense account i.e. at the beginning of the next period, a reversal entry is passed.

 |Insurance Premium A/C||600|